12 Jewelry Storage Ideas to Smartly Display Your Accessories

 Organize your baubles once and for all with these expert-endorsed jewelry storage ideas.

-Whether you collect the best affordable jewelry, have a bunch of family heirlooms, or invest in the finest jewels money can buy, keeping all of your jewelry organized and finding an optimal jewelry storage solution should be a priority.
+Whether you collect the best affordable jewelry, have a bunch of family heirlooms or invest in the finest jewelry, keeping all of your jewelry organized and finding clever jewelry storage solutions should be a priority.

 “Organizing one’s jewelry makes it easier to visualize the pieces in your collection, which increases the likelihood of the pieces actually getting worn,” explains Briony Raymond of luxury jewelry company Briony Raymond New York.
 “When your jewelry is in chaos, it’s far more challenging to find that exact ring or bangle you were [looking for] on the way out the door to dinner!”

-Keeping things organized also helps protect your pieces, makes it easy to see which jewelry you need to clean, and helps you keep track of what you have; helping you avoid losing jewelry or having it stolen.
+Keeping things organized also protects your pieces, makes it easy to see which jewelry you need to clean and keeps track of what you have—helping you avoid losing jewelry or having it stolen.

 Jewelry storage starts with organization